workarea-commerce/workarea/docs/source/articles/http-caching.html.md

 ### Ignore User-Specific Tracking Parameters in the Query String

 Many stores on the Workarea platform use marketing tools suck as [Listrak](https://github.com/workarea-commerce/workarea-listrak) or [Emarsys](https://github.com/workarea-commerce/workarea-emarsys) to handle abandoned cart emails, marketing campaigns, and so on.
-These services tend to use query parameters within the URL to identify each individual user, and this can cause an issue with caching. `Rack::Cache` will, by default, generate cache keys based on the given URL.
-So, if you have multiple requests to your **/categories/mens** page, like this:
+These services sometimes use query parameters within the URL to identify each individual user, and this can cause an issue with caching. `Rack::Cache` will, by default, generate cache keys based on the given URL.
+So, if you have multiple requests to your **/categories/shirts** page, like this:

 ```
 GET /categories/mens?tracking_id=96a30500-6add-47e1-9ee8-cf3b5052ecf3